 Ingredients

-- 1 butternut squash, approx 2 lbs., roasted until fork-tender (may substitute any hard winter squash)
+- 1 butternut squash, approx 2 lbs., roasted until fork-tender (may substitute any type of hard winter squash)

 - 1 Tbs. unsalted butter